-The exhaust gas system on the engine consists of pipe sections connected with flexible bellows to the manifold.
-These stainless steel bellows are critical components with respect to internal overpressure in the exhaust gas system.
+The engine exhaust gas system consists of pipe sections connected to the manifold with flexible bellows.
+These stainless-steel bellows are critical components with respect to internal overpressure in the exhaust gas system.
 Both the exhaust gas manifold and the flexible bellows are designed to withstand a possible explosion without bursting.

-WinGD sees no reason for concern regarding the ongoing operational functionality of a turbocharger if an explosion was to occur in the exhaust gas system before.
+WinGD sees no reason for concern regarding the ongoing operational functionality of a turbocharger if an explosion has occured in the exhaust gas system before.
 However, for specific questions, please address the turbocharger manufacture.